biplovgautam/summarizer/README.md

 Welcome to **DjangoSummarizer**!
 This project is designed to make lengthy YouTube videos more digestible by transcribing audio into text and summarizing it.
 The transcription feature is fully functional, and future improvements will enhance the summarization capabilities.

+---

 ## Features

 ### Current Features
 - **Accurate Transcriptions**: Uses OpenAI's Whisper (base version) for high-quality speech-to-text conversion.
-- **Summarization**: Automatically generate concise summaries from transcriptions.
+- **Summarization**: Automatically generate concise summaries from transcriptions or input text.

 ### Planned Features
 - **YouTube Video Card**: Automatically generates a card with the title and video of the provided YouTube URL.